 Battle of Life and Death of the Ming Empire

 Yexian, the lord of Oriats Mongols became quite angry, so he led his best cavalry troop marched toward the capital city Beijing.

-Zhengtong Emperor Zhu Qizhen already took away and buried Ming Empire’s best marshals and soldiers in the shameful Tumu Fortress Crisis, and himself could be used as a human shield, plus a captured eunuch of Ming surrendered and informed many important info.
+Zhengtong Emperor Zhu Qizhen already took away and buried Ming Empire’s best marshals and soldiers in the shameful Tumu Fortress Crisis, and himself could be used as a human shield, plus a captured eunuch of Ming surrendered and informed much important info.